HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-unscheduled-visits.md

 Defined **unscheduled visits** will be encounters that are not part of the per-protocol schedule of activities.
 Standard **unscheduled activities** will usually include reviews of adverse events and concomitant medication (for the proper management and safety of a study participant), and any appropriate study specific activities.

 These visits will typically be triggered by emergent events such as the occurrence of an adverse event (AE) that requires medical evaluation, or participant problems such as missing a planned visit.
 Other triggers can include a clinical need to follow up on abnormal laboratory results, the initiation of a new concomitant medication, or other intercurrent events that could impact the study's integrity or the participant's well-being.
 The timing of these visits is, by definition, not planned, and they will be used repeatably as required.
-It is not umcommon to find that many of an **unscheduled visits**  **unscheduled activities** may be conditional (i.e., based on patient needs or investigator clinical discretion).
+It is not uncommon to find that many of an **unscheduled visits**  **unscheduled activities** may be conditional (i.e., based on patient needs or investigator clinical discretion).

 From an implementation perspective, unscheduled visits are not necessarily represented as pre-defined visits within a study's primary `PlanDefinition`.
 In IG Version 1 **unscheduled visits** can be specified using the *StudyVisitSoa* and *PlannedStudyVisitSoa* profiles, but not with integration in the primary study schedule.